 - Chest or upper body pain or pressure may not be the only thing you feel.
 You could also feel dizzy or breathless – which we talk more about below.

 There are two types of angina: stable and unstable.
 Stable angina is more predictable and only lasts for a short time.
-For example, you may know that when exercise, climb stairs or feel stressed out you’re more likely to experience angina.
+For example, you may know that you’re more likely to experience chest pain in cold weather, exercising, climbing stairs or when you feel stressed.
 Unstable angina on the other hand may appear unexpectedly, feel more intense, last longer than just a few minutes and will require medical attention.

 If you’re regularly experiencing any of these funny feelings, don’t delay getting the care and answers you need.
 Make an appointment to talk about it with your doctor.
 Together, you may be able to catch symptoms before they become an issue, not to mention gaining peace of mind.